 Week 20 is about the time when most moms can feel the baby moving for the first time, and with good reason.
-At this point, the fetus weighs about 10 ounces and measures about 6 ½ inches from the top of his head to the bottom of his rump and is almost 11 inches from head to heel.
-Babies are usually measured from head to bottom for the first 20 weeks because of the curled position can make head to toe measurements difficult; after 20 weeks it is easier to measure baby's full length as he stretches and makes better use of the uterus with increased movement.
-This increase in movement and his larger size are what allows you to feel his womb acrobatics.
+At this point, the fetus weighs about 10 ounces and measures about 6 ½ inches from the top of his head to the bottom of his rump, and is almost 11 inches from head to heel.
+Babies are usually measured from head to bottom for the first 20 weeks because of the curled position can make head-to-toe measurements difficult; after 20 weeks, it is easier to measure a baby's full length as he stretches and makes better use of the uterus with increased movement.
+This increase in activity and his larger size are what allow you to feel his womb acrobatics.

 Boy fetus testicles have begun their descent, but they are still in the abdomen as the scrotum isn't done growing.
-In a few more weeks, the scrotum will finish growing, and the testicles will move down when it is ready.
+The scrotum will finish growing in a few more weeks, and the testicles will move down when it is ready.
 Girl fetuses will have a fully formed uterus, and the vaginal canal is starting to develop.
 She will also have about 7 million eggs in her tiny ovaries.
-By the time she is born, there will only be around 2 million, all she will ever have, and more than she will ever need.
-For both femail and male fetus', the external genitalia is formed enough for a clear view of girl or boy parts.
+By the time she is born, there will only be around 2 million, all she will ever have and more than she will ever need.
+For both female and male fetuses, the external genitalia is formed enough for a clear view of the parts of girls or boys.

-No matter what sex the fetus is, he or she will have perfectly formed external ears at this point.
-Fetuses can hear your body sounds including heartbeat and gastrointestinal digestion.
+No matter what sex the fetus is, they will have perfectly formed external ears at this point.
+Fetuses can hear your body sounds, including heartbeat and gastrointestinal digestion.
 He can also hear loud noises from the outside world and might react to them by moving away or jolting if startled.
-This makes week 20 a great time to start bonding with baby from outside the womb with music and sounds that they'll experience when they get to the outside world.
+This makes week 20 a great time to start bonding with your baby from outside the womb with music and sounds they'll experience when they get to the outside world.